What Happens To Fascia As We Age?

 Having fascia stay healthy holds the key to tackling chronic pain, immune dysfunction, depression, and face, and body aging.
 When unhealthy, it can become sticky, thick, dry, and tight, causing adhesions and restrictions.
 Fascial adhesions, also known as scar tissue adhesions (or fibrous adhesions) are composed of fibrous fascia collagen fibers.
 These collagen fibers are the same substance that makes up tendons, ligaments, and other fibrous fascial tissues.
 Nerve and vascular structures that come through the SMAS layer can become entrapped through fascial adhesions causing pain, lack of movement, lymphatic system restriction, and inflammation.
 It can affect mood, energy, insomnia, and mobility.
 Fascial adhesions can occur from trauma, injury in a fall or concussion, chronic stress, emotional trauma, surgical procedures, repetitive facial movements, inflammation, facial fillers, injections, and scar tissue formations.

 Over time these adhesions can lead to changes in facial appearance such as skin wrinkles and sagging or drooping skin.
 This can result from the fascia growing out and lengthening.
 Since the skin on the face is attached to the fascia, it begins to fall with it.
 If the fascia is restrictive and stiff it will hold deeper facial wrinkles “in place” until released.
-To release these adhesion requires a few different techniques, one of those can be fascia scraping using the Fascia Sculpting Beauty Tool.
+To release these adhesion requires a few different techniques, one of which can be fascia scraping using the Fascia Sculpting Beauty Tool.

 The skin of the face is uniquely connected to the facial muscles and the aging fascia causes elongation and heaviness this is fascia that’s decompressed and needs to tension released and to be strengthened and toned again.